 And it could take longer claim because you don't have easy access to your policy.

 If you need to claim or update your details, you need your policy number.
 It's printed on your documents or recorded in your email purchase confirmation, along with the renewal date.

 To regain access to your account, your insurer will usually ask you a series of security questions if you can't find your policy number.

 If you can't remember who your insurer is, check your emails or bank statements to track down its name.
-Call up, explain the situation and get back into your account.
+Give them a ring, explain the situation and get back into your account.

 If you can’t find your car insurance policy or any associated papers, there’s a quick and easy way to check whether your vehicle’s insured.

 Enter your car registration details on askMID to run a quick check against the Motor Insurance Database (MID).